 Date: 10th August 2016

-Category: Right to life, survival and development, Social security and childcare
+Category: Right to life, survival and development, Social security

 The Committee on Economic, Social and Cultural Rights (CESCR) held its 58th session from the 6th to the 24th June.
 It reviewed seven States' compliance with the International Covenant on Economic, Social and Cultural Rights including the UK.